Our Special Educational Needs and Disability (SEND) Provision

 - Involving parents/carers from the onset, ensuring they are fully involved in decisions about their child.

-Our named SENCOs are Lauren Davidson (Deputy Headteacher) and Alison Harris (Inclusion Manager) who are responsible for the day to day provision of education for children with SEND.
-Our named governors with responsibility for SEND is Lorna Rose (Cluster), Laura Brodie (Federation).
+Our named SENCOs are Sarah Roberts (Newtown Deputy Headteacher) and Alison Harris (Cluster Inclusion Manager) who are responsible for the day to day provision of education for children with SEND.
+Our named governors with responsibility for SEND are Lorna Rose (Cluster), Laura Brodie (Federation).

 Types of Special Educational Needs and Disabilities (SEND)